isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **F&B & Retail**

-- F&B establishments are to comply to measures stipulated in this (document) <a href="https://covid.gobusiness.gov.sg/guides/FBestablishments14Oct.pdf" target="_blank">document</a> [last updated on 14 Oct 20].<br>
+- F&B establishments are to comply to measures stipulated in this (document) <a href="https://covid.gobusiness.gov.sg/guides/FBestablishments17Nov.pdf" target="_blank">document</a> [last updated on 17 Nov 20].<br>
 - Infographic on Safe Management Measures at F&B Establishments [last updated on 27 Jul 20]<br>
 ![F&B](/images/smrfnb.jpg "F&B establishments")
-- Retail establishments and lifestyle-related services are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/retailsmrrequirements14Oct.pdf" target="_blank">document</a> [last updated on 14 Oct 20].<br>
+- Retail establishments and lifestyle-related services are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/retailsmrrequirements17Nov.pdf" target="_blank">document</a> [last updated on 17 Nov 20].<br>
 - Infographic on Safe Management Measures at retail establishments and lifestyle-related services [last updated on 16 Jun 20]<br>
 ![Retail](/images/smrretail.jpg "Retail")